shoaibur/Deep-Learning/Autoencoder/README.md

-# Autoencoder
+# Autoencoders

+Autoencoders are neural networks used for data compression, signal de-noising and dimensionality reduction.

+Two major types of autoencoders are:

-* Linear autoencoder
+1) Linear autoencoder

-* Convolutional autoencoder
+2) Convolutional autoencoder
   * Transpose convolution
   * Upsampling or interpolation